-As the professional body for all linguists, CIOL represents the language profession in all fields and sectors.
+As the Royal Charter body for all linguists, CIOL represents language professionals and linguists in all fields and sectors.

 Setting the standard

 CIOL sets and maintains high standards of entry for membership and requires all members and honorary members (irrespective of grade), plus Chartered Linguists from CIOL and other qualifying organisations, to adhere to the general principles as set out in the code.
 These principles act as benchmarks for the conduct expected of a professional linguist who is a CIOL member and/or Chartered Linguist.